 - Spent $18 million with veteran-owned and service-disabled veteran-owned businesses

-Target has also set a goal of recruiting veterans as a part of the Veterans Jobs Mission.
-Target and the companies below have been working to meet a doubled goal of hiring 1 million veterans and their spouses by 2020 (a doubling for most companies).
+Target also set a goal of recruiting veterans as a part of the Veterans Jobs Mission.
+Target and the companies below have been working to meet a goal of hiring 1 million veterans and their spouses by 2020 (a doubling for most companies).

 Another possible goal to set for recruiting veterans is to launch new training options for employees who participate in the hiring process.
 An article from Military.com, 5 Recruiting Tips for Attracting Veterans, says to provide your recruiters with training to better understand military skillsets, experience, and terms.
 This helps keep the door open to potential veterans whose military experience may not translate well on paper.

 (note: For a list of other companies setting diversity goals for recruiting, check out our blog 25+ Examples of Awesome Diversity Goals)

 2. Highlight veterans on your career page